gluijk/bouncing-ball/README.md

 # bouncing-ball
-Bouncing ball into a rotating square using ChatGPT code the trigonometry
+Bouncing ball into a rotating square using ChatGPT to code the trigonometry